appuraja1/AndroidPdfViewer-master-16kb/README.md

 so if you don't like 2.x version, try 1.x.__

 Library for displaying PDF documents on Android, with `animations`, `gestures`, `zoom` and `double tap` support.
-It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
+It is based on [PdfiumAndroid]((https://github.com/appuraja1/PdfiumAndroid-16kb)) for decoding PDF files.
 Works on API 11 (Android 3.0) and higher.
 Licensed under Apache License 2.0.

-#
+### 2.4

+* targetSdk 35
+* minSdk 21
+* uses updated pdfium-android with 16kb page size alignment
+* implementation("com.github.appuraja1:PdfiumAndroid-16kb:v2.4")

 ## 3.2.0-beta05 (27 May 2025)